BLOG

 Want to know more?

 Want to know more about how Chinese topical liniments and the treatments available at HAVEN Acupuncture & Chinese medicine?
 We’d love to hear from you.
-Reach out and email through our website or call or text 910-622-4269.
+Please click this link to schedule a free 10-minute call with our senior scheduling receptionist who will be happy to answer any questions you have and advise you on the best services and practitioner to meet your unique needs.

 About the Author